sunbyte16/Email-Automation-Tool/README.md

 **Example:**
 ```
-Subject: Welcome {Name}!
+Subject: Welcome, Sunil!

 Body:
-Dear {Name},
+Dear Sharma ji,

 Thank you for joining us!
-Your email {Email} has been registered.
+Your email sunil.shar@gmail.com has been registered.

 Best regards,
 The Team